zimmski/tirion/tirion-server/README.md

 # tirion-server

 The tirion-server is a HTTP server using the [revel framework](http://robfig.github.io/revel/) who receives data from agents and serves clients for displaying and analysing this data.
 If you use the precompiled Tirion binaries you can use the server nearly right away otherwise you have to [build Tirion](/#how-to-build-tirion) first or [start the server without deploying](#run-the-tirion-server) it.
-This README focuses on how to configure and use the tirion-server and not how it works, have a look at [“How does Tirion work?”](/#how-does-tirion-work) if you want to know more.
+This README focuses on how to configure and use the tirion-server and not how it works, have a look at ["How does Tirion work?"](/#how-does-tirion-work) if you want to know more.

 ## Configure tirion-server